sylviau68/Capstone_Project_Group31/README.md

 Assistant - Gabriel (worked on our Readme.md file) -member_Prudence (worked on the structure,styling and readme.md file)
--member_Oluebubechukwu (Did an exceptional work on the structure/syles and responsiveness with media query) -member_Adorable (very supportive, also worked on part of the Html/css sections) -member_Mark (worked on the part of the landing page with html and css codes) -member_Elizabeth (made suggestions and contributed to achieving a well structured layout)
+-member_Oluebubechukwu (Did an exceptional work on the structure/syles and responsiveness with media query) -member_Sylvia (very supportive, also worked on part of the Html/css sections) -member_Mark (worked on the part of the landing page with html and css codes) -member_Elizabeth (made suggestions and contributed to achieving a well structured layout)